The vaccines work against severe disease. Here's why boosters are still a good idea

 Should I get a booster even though it's been only four months since my second shot?

-"Excellent questions," I thought as I read his texts.
-One thing is crystal clear about the highly-mutated variant: It has a huge ability to bypass immune protection and cause breakthrough infections.
+"Excellent questions," I thought.
+One thing is crystal clear about the highly mutated omicron variant of the coronavirus: It has a huge ability to bypass immune protection and cause breakthrough infections.

 Yes and no.

-Two shots of a vaccine – whether it's Pfizer, Moderna – do still offer protection against severe disease, researchers in South Africa have found.
+Two shots of a vaccine — whether it's Pfizer or Moderna — do still offer protection against severe disease, researchers in South Africa have found.
 In a study with about 78,000 omicron cases, getting two shots of Pfizer cut a person's risk of hospitalization by about 70% across all age groups.
-That's compared with a 90% reduction of risk with delta, but it does indicate that the vaccines are still working really well to keep people out of the hospital.
+That's compared with a 90% reduction of risk with the delta variant, but it does indicate that the vaccines are still working really well to keep people out of the hospital.
 The effectiveness against omicron seems to hold up in older people as well, although it declines a bit, to about 60%.

 But when it comes to stopping an infection, two shots isn't enough, the researchers found.
 The vaccine's effectiveness against an infection with omicron was only about 30%, which means breakthrough infections will be extremely common with this new variant.